Finding Time For YOU: Tips for Taking a Break from Parenting

 If you feel any of those above symptoms, please take it seriously!
 Feeling these symptoms can affect the quality of the relationship you have with your child and your own health long-term.
 There’s nothing wrong with taking care of your mental health and well-being.

-1: Keep your bedroom for you and your partner.
 Your bed is not a place for co-sleeping which will cause you to sleep less.
 It is a place for you, for romance, or for some trashy television.

 -Ways to help with this could be using a stoplight enhancing alarm letting your child know when it is time to wake up and when it is time to sleep.
 Once children are beyond the toddler stage, it can be good to get 3-5 minutes by yourself to do a meditation or just breathe.